-If you want to travel from Frankfurt to Cologne (Köln) or vice versa, you have several options; fly, drive, or take the train.
+If you want to travel from Frankfurt to Cologne (Köln) or vice versa, you have several options; fly, drive or take the train.
 Here is an overview of all your transportation options from Frankfurt to Cologne (124 miles) and their pros and cons.
 Los!

 Frankfurt to Cologne by Train

 The fastest way to get from Frankfurt to Cologne is by train.
-The journey from Frankfurt (either from Frankfurt Central Station or Frankfurt International Airport) to Cologne will take you a little more than an hour, and there are plenty of trains going both directions.
+The journey from Frankfurt (either from Frankfurt Central Station or Frankfurt International Airport) to Cologne will take you a little more than an hour, and there are plenty of trains going in both directions.

-Every hour, there are up to three ICE trains available, which reach speed up to 300 kilometer per hour.
-The Eurocity (EC) train has more stops, but should be less expensive.
-Depending on whether you opt for direct train or a route where you have to change trains, tickets are between $60 and $80 (one way).
+Every hour, there are up to three ICE trains available, which reach speed up to 300 kilometers per hour.
+The Eurocity (EC) train has more stops but should be less expensive.
+Depending on whether you opt for a direct train or a route where you have to change trains, tickets are between $60 and $80 (one way).
 Get tickets and reserve a seat (optional) on the website of the German Railway (in English), or buy your ticket at a ticket vending machine at the train station.
 The earlier you can buy tickets, the better deals you can find.

 Besides being efficient, modern, and reliable, the train has another advantage: It will bring you right into the heart of Cologne, and the first thing you’ll see when you step out of Cologne’s Central Station is the grand Cologne Cathedral, one of Germany’s most famous landmarks.